Summer Enrichment Program for Interns

 Once your profile has been vetted, a representative from the Institute will contact you to set up the first telephone interview.
 That interview will better allow us to recommend you to the hospital that is the best fit for your personality and goals.
 This interview will last approximately 30 minutes.

-When the matching process begins, the Institute will promote you to the best possible host site for your skillset and location.
+When the matching process begins, the Institute will promote you to the best possible host site for your skill set and location.
 Not all interns will be matched initially.

 The host site representative (or preceptor) will login to the SEP database and examine your completed profile.
 If the preceptor wants to consider you for placement, they will contact you for a second phone interview.
 If that interview goes well, then the hospital may offer you a summer internship.

-You may take 24 hours to discuss the internship with your family, before you decide to accept or reject the internship.
+You may take 24 hours to discuss the internship with your family before you decide to accept or reject the internship.
 (If you already know your answer, you can accept or decline the internship, immediately.)

-Whether you accept or not, it is very important that you contact the Institute at firstname.lastname@example.org, to update your progress.
+Whether you accept or not, it is important that you contact the Institute at email@example.com, to update your progress.
 If you accept the internship, you will then need to begin planning your travel and housing.

 Travel and Housing?

-In most cases, acceptance of an SEP internship means moving to another town or city for the summer.
+In most cases, acceptance of a SEP internship means moving to another town or city for the summer.
 It is very rare that you will be placed for an internship close to your current school or residence.

-Note: If you are absolutely unable to move for the summer, you will significantly decrease your chances for placement.
+Note: If you are unable to move for the summer, you will significantly decrease your chances for placement.
 Please keep that in mind, before you apply for the SEP.

 In most cases, the SEP does not reimburse for travel or for housing.
 You will be expected to cover those costs for yourself.